 Do your research!
 The United States Parachute Association sets the skydiving industry standards for policy, technology, safety, and training.
 Safety is the number one priority when choosing a skydiving center.
 Make sure the dropzone and all instructors are USPA certified.

 A safe drop zone is a clean dropzone.
 If possible, take the time to visit your chosen skydive center before you book a skydive.
 A clean and organized DZ is essential to the overall experience you have on your first skydive.
 Check out the waiting areas, the classrooms, and more importantly watch the tandems loading and landing.
 You want to see fully engaged and excited instructors along with happy jumpers coming in for the landing.
 Immerse yourself in the excitement and vibe of the place to be sure this is the experience you are seeking.
 Make sure you have read the rules and regulations for skydiving at a drop zone.
 If you have questions, our FAQ page can be helpful.

 Every skydiving company in the world is subject to weather delays.
 It is the one factor where there is no control and waiting is the only option.
 If you are planning to jump on a weekend prepare to spend the whole day at the dropzone.
 The class time may be relatively short, but the number of students waiting to skydive and the clearance for planes to take off varies.
 Be patient and know that safety is everything in skydiving.
 Understanding and dealing with delays will make your skydive a positive experience.

 We hope asking these five questions will help to make your first skydive the best experience possible!
-If you have additional questions or you are ready to book your first jump contact us today!
+If you have additional questions or are ready to book your first jump, contact us today!